AnimalLogic/maya-usd/README.md

 ## Non-interactive use
 For non-interactive use (e.g Jenkins) it should ideally do something to release above - but we need to finesse this workflow

+# Running tests on maya-usd
+see https://www.al.com.au:8443/display/~eoinm/Docker+Cookbook+for+maya-usd+tests for some info